askvader/askvader/README.md

 Noros is a cloud framework for the [Dhall](https://dhall-lang.org/) language.
 It allows the description of cloud infrastructure and configuration as *single expression*.

-It uses Terraform, Packer and Nix under the hood and can be seen as a type-safe wrapper around these tools.
+It uses Terraform, Packer and Nix under the hood and can be seen as a type-safe wrapper around an opinionated subset of the capabilities of these tools.

 ### Goals
 - Capture the entire infrastucture (provisioning and configuration) as a *single, self-contained expression*
 - Minimal and idempotent updates, encouraging fully automated and continous updates
 - Single, type-safe configuration language

+--

 ### Getting started